CBSR-Biobank/bbweb/Development.md

 ## Logging

-* To enable logging at the Domain or Service layers, edit the file `conf/application.conf`.
+* To enable logging at the Domain or Service layers, edit the file `conf/logger.xml`.

 * To enable TEST logging at the Domain or Service layers, edit the file `conf/logback-test.xml`.

+## In Memory Database

+Use the `h2-browser` sbt command to connect to the H2 in memory database.